SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 of the character slice.

 > The lifetime defined in the last method `contain_any_characters` can be removed.
 Historically, all the rust methods with reference(s) as
 > parameter(s) required the developers to specify lifetime annotation(s).
-With time, rust developers realized some common patterns and created
+With time, rust developers saw some some common patterns and created
 > a set of lifetime elision rules.
 One of those rules states: if a function accepts a single reference parameter, then the
 > lifetime of that reference will be assigned as the lifetime of the return value.